 On LinkedIn, you need to develop your personal brand and position yourself as the go-to lawyer in your niche.
 Whatever you share should lead people back to your profile, so you need to do a good job of writing it.

-You should choose career highlights that have directly led to your current practice and business focus, and make sure everything that appears in your professional history reflects your current experience and goals.
+Consider adding career highlights to your experiences that have directly led to your current practice and business focus, and make sure everything that appears in your professional history reflects your current experience and goals.
 Avoid simply pasting points from your resume that focus on education and credentials only.
 Instead, focus on what problems you solve and how you add value.

 In LinkedIn for Lawyers: 10 Steps to The Perfect Profile, we dive into specific tips and best practices to help you improve your LinkedIn profile and reach All-Star status